tanjaq/CarRentalRefactoring/README.md

 # How to get the project

 To solve the task, proceed as follows:
-1. Fork this repository on to your account
+1. Fork this repository on to your accidentCauseount
 2. Clone the forked repo to your computer using `git clone URL`
 3. Make all necessary changes and commit
 4. Make a pull request for the original repo on GitHub